 }

 This test creates a new Cacher instance with a closure that returns the value passed into it.
-We call the value method on this Cacher instance with an arg value of 1 and then an arg value of 2, and we expect that the call to value with the arg value of 2 returns 2.
+We call the value method on this Cacher instance with an arg value of 1 and then an arg value of 2, and we expect that the call to value with the arg value of 2 should return 2.

 Run this with the Cacher implementation from Listing 13-9 and Listing 13-10 and the test will fail on the assert_eq! with this message: